Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 1

-A company uses Microsoft Dynamics 365 **Sales to manage leads that are stored in a Microsoft Dataverse table named Lead and use non-standard terminology and custom columns.**
+A company uses Microsoft Dynamics 365 **Sales to manage leads that are stored in a <mark>Microsoft Dataverse table named Lead</mark> and use non-standard terminology and custom columns.**

-You need to configure business terms in the Lead table so that Microsoft Copilot controls can summarize the leads efficiently.
+<mark>You need to configure business terms in the Lead table</mark> so that Microsoft Copilot controls can summarize the leads efficiently.
 The solution must minimize administrative effort.

 How should you configure the business terms?